MicroStrategy/rest-api-docs/docs/common-workflows/administration/distribution-services/manage-subscriptions/create-and-get-a-subscription.md

 Endpoint: [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1)

 This endpoint allows the caller to get the list of projects with the Strategy REST Server.
-In this example, you get the list of projects in the Strategy Tutorial metadata.
+In this example, you get the list of projects in the MicroStrategy Tutorial metadata.
 You use the authorization token returned during login as the value for `X-MSTR-AuthToken`.
 If the call is successful, the resulting HTTP response returns an HTTP status code 200 and a response body containing a list of the active projects that the user session has access to.

 Sample Request